perpetualgrimace/gridsome.jamesferrell.me/content/5-blog/articles/10-project-update.md

 ![website in a website](./10-assets/yo-dawg-i-heard-you-like-websites.gif)

-I put them in a little fake browser window which shows the URL, allows you to toggle a fullscreen mode, and encourages you to resize the "window" to your heart’s content.
+I put them in a little fake browser window which shows the URL, allows you to toggle a fullscreen mode, and encourages you to resize the “window” to your heart’s content.
 It’s not the most resource-efficient approach, but it is fun!

 And for projects that can’t be loaded into an iframe, I now display an image or series of images.
 A picture of a website isn’t as good as a website, but in some cases it’ll have to do.